pratikshya36/spider_webdev_task3/README.md

     ![xmlhttp](https://user-images.githubusercontent.com/28576445/27851938-9f4ada44-617a-11e7-98a5-70c520002f45.PNG)
   2.I used a method of this tool"open" to get data from the url  url="http://api.openweathermap.org/data/2.5/weather?lat="+lat+"&lon="+lng+"&APPID="+api" where lat and lng are latitude and longitude of the place and api is my API KEY
-    "6ae549aa7de464d892343ab1a948fa14".It will tell the object to go this URL and get teh JSON object.I sent this request using "send" method
+    "6ae549aa7de464d892343ab1a948fa14".It will tell the object to go this URL and get the JSON object.I sent this request using "send" method
     When this request receives response I declared an anonymous function and when this request receives a package bag (xmlhttp.readyState==4) and when it is succesful (xmlhttp.readyState==200).
-   I parsed the data to JSON data and obtained the location and temperature.
+   I parsed the data to JSON object and obtained the location and temperature.

    # STEP-5:DISPLAYING THE TEMPERATURE
    1.I used 2 textboxes.